Eniark/Netflix-EDA/README.md

 - **In what month were the most and least shows added in 2019?
 Is it a pattern for other years?** <br>
-In both 2020 and 2018 we se a peak in December.
+In both 2020 and 2018 we see a peak in December.
 But in 2019, when most shows were added we don't observe that peak.
 Instead the peak is in November.
 So, it's **not** a pattern.

 - **What is the relationship between duration and show type?** <br>